SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 //TODO: Create a method for returning one product

 }
 ~~~

 > NOTE: That the class is annotated with `@Repository`.
 This is a feature of Spring that makes it possible to avoid a lot of boiler plate code and only write the implementation details for this data repository.
 It also makes it very easy to switch to another data storage, like a NoSQL database.

 Spring Data provides a convenient way for us to access data without having to write a lot of boiler plate code.
 One way to do that is to use a `JdbcTemplate`.
 First we need to autowire that as a member to `ProductRepository`.
-Click to add it:
+Add the following:

 ~~~java
 @Autowired
 private JdbcTemplate jdbcTemplate;
 ~~~

 The `JdbcTemplate` require that we provide a `RowMapper`so that it can map between rows in the query to Java Objects.
-We are going to define the `RowMapper` like this (click to add it):
+We are going to define the `RowMapper` like this:

 ~~~java
 private RowMapper<Product> rowMapper = (rs, rowNum) -> new Product(